 It’s important to know that decisions aren’t right or wrong.
-You make a decision and then you back yourself, turning your focus to things that create the best mood you can muster on any subject.
+You make a decision and then you back yourself, turning your focus to things that create the best mood you can muster on at the time.
 Focus on what feels good as fear does not make good decisions.
 Take care of your mood and tend to it regularly so that you can feel as good as you can as often as you can.

 A Natural Expansion

-Instead of thinking of your comfort zone as something you need to ‘step out’ of and then catch up, think of it as expanding around you.
+Instead of thinking of your comfort zone as something you need to ‘step out of’ and then catch up to, think of it as expanding around you.
 Just like a pool of water in the sand at the beach, it moves into the space provided for it.
 If you wanted to expand the pool of water, you would just expand and shape the hole and the water would flow into it, effortlessly.

 Your comfort zone is named this for a reason. it’s both comfortable and familiar.
 Doing something new, or making decisions that are unknown, all tend to lean towards discomfort.
-That’s why there can be a feeling of ‘being outside’ your comfort zone.
-But there doesn’t have to be.
-Your comfort zone expands automatically.
+That’s why there can be a feeling of ‘being outside’ of your comfort zone.
+But there doesn’t have to be because your comfort zone expands automatically.

 How to Expand Effortlessly

-Whatever you have a desire to do, be or have, dream it.
+Whatever you have a desire to do, be or have, dream it first.
 Imagine it in detail.
 Formulate the details until it feels exciting and wonderful.
 Ponder it often, then take the action as the opportunities arise.
 Don’t force it.
-The action or opportunity might be to learn meditation and even though this may seem a long way from what you’ve imagined, just know that ALL roads lead to your dreams.
+The action or opportunity might be to learn meditation and even though this may seem a long way from what you’ve dreamt, just know that ALL roads lead to your dreams.

 There will be times when your excitement is overshadowed by fear and therefore you feel out on a narrow ledge all on your own, so you imagine all the things that could go wrong.